cannon-zz/mindsweeper/README.md

 At the same time, the solver also takes into account the fact that it is playing on a finite field with a known total number of mines.
-This information is used to rule out flag permutations that would excede the number of mines and this additional restriction sometimes allows boards to be played to completion that could not be completed otherwise.
+This information is used to rule out flag permutations that would exceed the number of mines and this additional restriction sometimes allows boards to be played to completion that could not be completed otherwise.
 The limit on the number of mines can also sometimes allow cells outside of